 Positions include: Professor of European Archaeology, University of Oxford 2006-present; Chairman of the Wainwright Fund, 2010-2015; Chairman of Trustees of Oxford Archaeology, 2010-present; Fellow of the Society of Antiquaries, 2007-present; Emeritus Fellow of St Cross College, Oxford, 2006-present; Fellow of the British Academy, 2005.

 Professor Antony Griffiths FBA

-Isaac Julien is a Turner Prize-nominated artist and filmmaker.
-Early works include Young Soul Rebels (1991), which was awarded the Semaine de la Critique Prize at the Cannes Film Festival, the acclaimed poetic documentary Looking for Langston (1989) and Frantz Fanon: Black Skin, White Mask (1996).
-Julien has pioneered a form of multi-screen installations with works such as Western Union: Small Boats (2007), Ten Thousand Waves (2010) and Playtime: Kapital (2014).
+Positions include: Turner Prize-nominated artist and filmmaker, and cofounder of Sankofa Film and Video Collective.
+Early works include; Young Soul Rebels (1991), (awarded the Semaine de la Critique Prize at the Cannes Film Festival); the acclaimed documentary-drama, Looking for Langston (1989); and Frantz Fanon: Black Skin, White Mask (1996).
+Isaac Julien pioneered a form of multi-screen installations with works such as Western Union: Small Boats (2007), Ten Thousand Waves (2010) and Playtime (2014).
 He was a participant in the 56th Biennale di Venezia curated by Okwui Enwezor (2015) and has exhibited his work in major museums and institutions across the world.
-In 2013, a monographic survey of his career to date, Riot, was published by MoMA, NY.
+In 2013, a monographic survey of his career to date, 'Riot', was published by MoMA, NY.